 I moved around a lot as a child.
-By the time I was 12 years old I’d lived in 8 different cities and two different countries.
+By the time I was 12 years old I’d lived in 8 different cities.
 I got very used to (and very good at) making new friends and even better at saying goodbye to them.
 In fact, my entire childhood is pretty much compartmentalized, with memories tied to a specific place and time, and those memories extend to TV, music, movies, comics and so forth.

 For the longest while I thought this was normal; that everyone moved with the frequency we did.
 Then I later realized that my life was the exception; my friends were kids born in their city or town and grew up there and would very likely remain there for.
 They were lifers; I was just a face and a name passing through, staying put for a short time, then one day I was gone and my face and name would fade from their memories.
-I doubt many, if any of the people I went to school with in Vancouver or Edmonton or Greensboro remember me at all.
+I doubt many, if any of the people I went to school with in all the places I lived remember me at all.
 I was the anomaly, not them, and while I once liked the excitement of new cities, new homes, and new schools, over time I came to hate those moves.
 I came to hate having to say goodbye.
 I wanted stability.
 I wanted a sense of place.
 I wanted a home, not a house.

-I bring all this up because I’m at work on my next project, a novel largely inspired by the years I lived in Brockville, Ontario (roughly 1986-1992).
+I bring all this up because I’m at work on my next project, a novel largely inspired by the years 1986-1992.
 While wholly a work of fiction – it’s a horror/sci fi/mystery hybrid – it’s still drawn from the reservoir of memories of my years in that town.
 It’s about many things I experienced there, and after I left.
 Mostly it’s about saying goodbye.

 It’s been quite the experience so far.
 Like opening old wounds.
 Sure, you remember the good but to create real drama you have to zero in on the bad.
 I’m taking my mind places it hasn’t gone since, well, since those darker days.
 It hasn’t been pleasant, but it’s been necessary.
 Both the good and the bad have given me fuel, but so have the mundane moments; shooting pool, hanging out at the arcade, renting crappy horror movies form the local video store.
 Those moments that seem inconsequential at the time that take on mythic importance so many years later.